 HIPAA Security Rule

 HIPAA, which is the Health Insurance Portability and Accountability Act of 1996, is United States legislation and makes security provisions for the safeguarding of medical records information.
-HIPAA was passed as a security cover for the PHI or Protected Health Information and was to put all the physical, administrative and technical things in place with the provision for data privacy, information integrity, and accessibility.
+HIPAA was passed as a security cover for the PHI or Protected Health Information and was to put all the physical, administrative, and technical things in place with the provision for data privacy, information integrity, and accessibility.
 HIPAA is enforced by the ‘Health and Human Services Office of Civil Rights’ department.
-HIPAA security is of utmost importance for healthcare centers and its closed associates, who deal with the sensitive patient healthcare records.
+HIPAA security rule is of utmost importance for healthcare centers and its closed associates, who deal with sensitive patient healthcare records.

 HIPAA Security and Privacy Rule